CS-1030-Hadzik/adventure-game-amydiaz1/README.md

 ## This game was created by Amy Diaz

-## THis is a text based adventure game
+## This is a text based adventure game